oracle/python-cx_Oracle/doc/src/installation.rst

 To use cx_Oracle with Oracle Instant Client zip files:

-1. Download the 18, 12, or 11.2 "Basic" or "Basic Light" zip file from `here
+1. Download the Oracle 12 or 11.2 "Basic" or "Basic Light" zip file from `here
    <http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html>`__.
    Choose either a 64-bit or 32-bit package, matching your Python architecture.